robbiewatt1/DenoiseUnet/README.md

 # DenoiseUnet
-Unet to remove noise from images
+Unet to remove noise from images.
+Run example_B21B2.py to see the denoising in action.